yocontra/node-gdal-next/README.md

 This project is a fork of https://github.com/naturalatlas/node-gdal that:

-- Updates dependencies
+- Updates native dependencies (GDAL/PROJ/GEOS)
 - Updates the build system for newer versions of node
+- Adds support for more formats
+  - GPKG, sqlite, OSM, MBTiles, MVT
-- Modernizes the project a bit for newer versions of node
+- Modernizes the JS for newer versions of node
-- Provides prebuilt versions
+- Provides prebuilt versions for node 10+

 See the [ROADMAP](ROADMAP.md) for more info about the future of this fork.
 All thanks and credit goes to the original maintainers!

 # node-gdal-next

 [![NPM version](http://img.shields.io/npm/v/gdal-next.svg?style=flat)](https://www.npmjs.org/package/gdal-next)
 [![Installs](http://img.shields.io/npm/dm/gdal-next.svg?style=flat)](https://www.npmjs.org/package/gdal-next)
 [![Build Status](https://travis-ci.org/contra/node-gdal-next.svg)](https://travis-ci.org/contra/node-gdal-next)